youhgo/maximumPlasoTimelineParser/README.md

 MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  json timeline file.

-The goal is to provide an easily readable and straight forward evidence files for the Forensic analyst.
+The goal is to regroup artefacts by categories in some easily readable and straight forward files.

+MPP :
+* Regroup Artefacts by categories;
+* Provide Human Readable output;
+* Provide Json output (for SIEM ingestion);
-Avg time to parse a 1.4 Go Plaso Timeline : 90 sec.
+* Is Fast (Avg time to parse a 1.4 Go Timeline : 90 sec);

-<ins>For example :</ins>
+* Easy to use and install (only 1 file).

-The Human readable CSV format looks like that :
+<ins>For example, Human readable (CSV) output looks like that :</ins>

 ```csv
 4624.csv :